BowdoinOrient/bowpress/docs/Local Development.md

 3. Open a terminal window and run `docker compose up`
 4. Open **<http://localhost:8080>** to view the website.

-If you want to log into the WordPress backend, you can: the username is `admin` and the password is `admin`.
+If you want to log into the WordPress backend, the username is `admin` and the password is `admin`.

 If you want to look at the contents of the database, you can:

 1. Open **<http://localhost:8180>** to go to PHPMyAdmin, a web interface for interacting with database software
 2. Enter the username `root` and the password `password`

-From there, your next steps depend on what surface you want to work on.
-For example, you might want to work on the WordPress theme [[Orient Theme]] to control the look and feel of the site, or you might want to work on one of the plugins: [[orient-home-pages]], [[orient-taxonomies]], or [[orient-image-handling]].